 Michelle Yeoh and fiance Jean Todt finally wed after 19 years

-It took Oscar-winning Malaysian actress Michelle Yeoh and her long-time fiance Jean Todt 6,992 days – almost two decades – to get married.
+It took Oscar-winning Malaysian actress Michelle Yeoh and her long-time fiance Jean Todt 6,992 days – almost two decades – since they first met to get married.

 The couple finally made it official and tied the knot on Thursday in Geneva, Switzerland, surrounded by friends and family.

-Brazilian F1 racer Felipe Massa, 42, shared the good news on his Instagram account on Friday, congratulating the lovebirds with a sweet message (“Happy marriage #JeanTodt & #michelleyeoh love you so much”).
+Brazilian Formula One racer Felipe Massa, 42, shared the good news on his Instagram account on Friday, congratulating the lovebirds with a sweet message (“Happy marriage #JeanTodt & #michelleyeoh love you so much”).

+Their love story is one filled with romance.
+In 2020, Yeoh documented their 6,000 days together in an Instagram post, celebrating their time together.

-This year is turning out to be one filled with many celebrations for Yeoh.
-In March, she made history by being the first Asian woman to win the Academy Award for Best Actress for her role in Everything Everywhere All At Once (2022).
+This year is turning out to be one filled with memorable moments for Yeoh.
+She made history in March by being the first Asian woman to win the Academy Award for Best Actress for her role in the science-fiction comedy Everything Everywhere All At Once (2022).

+This union is the second marriage for both Yeoh and Todt.
+He has a son, Nicolas, from an earlier relationship, while Yeoh was married to Hong Kong magnate Dickson Poon from 1988 to 1991.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now